MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-storage.md

 ### Design considerations

-- Storing a lot of uncompressed data can result in unnecessary bandwidth waste and increase the storage capacity requirements.
+- Storing much uncompressed data can result in unnecessary bandwidth waste and increase the storage capacity requirements.

 - Querying extensive databases or retrieving much information simultaneously can have a performance penalty.
 Ideally, apps should optimize for query performance.

 - The carbon impact of data retrieved from hot storage can be higher than data from cold- or archive storage.
 Designing solutions with the correct data access pattern can enhance the application's carbon efficiency.

 - Backup is a crucial part of reliability.
-However, storing backups indefinitely can quickly allocate a lot of unnecessary disk space.
+However, storing backups indefinitely can quickly allocate much unnecessary disk space.
 Consider how you plan backup storage retention.

 ### Design recommendations